kazukingh01/kkpsgre/README.md

 max_wal_size = 8GB
 ```

-In order to be accessed all user, setting below.
+In order to be accessed from all user, setting below.

 ```bash
 echo 'host    all             all             0.0.0.0/0               md5' >> /etc/postgresql/16/main/pg_hba.conf